frdwhite24/avinet-api/README.md

 </p>

 This project is the back-end of a social network and online log record for pilots.
-See it as a Strava for people that love flying!
-AviNet is short for Aviation Network.
+Think Strava for people that love flying!

-The back-end is a GraphQL API built in Typescript using Apollo Server.
+The back-end is a GraphQL API built in Typescript.

 > This project is still in development and should not be relied upon.
 For
 > project backlog, see the Projects tab of the repository.